microsoft/psi/CONTRIBUTING.md

 # Contributing to Platform for Situated Intelligence

 We welcome contributions from the community in a variety of forms: from simply using it and filing issues and bugs, to writing and releasing your own new components, to creating pull requests for bug fixes or new features, etc. This document describes some of the things you need to know if you are going to contribute to the Platform for Situated Intelligence ecosystem.
-Please read it carefully before making source code changes.

 ## Code of conduct